MHMALEK/jobleads/README.md

 # jobleads
 jobleads front end task

-#technologies that used:
+# Technologies that used:

 - GULP

-#How To start project
+# How To start project

 step 1:

  npm install

 step 2:

-for start development server run this command: npm start
+for start development server run this command:

+npm start

-for see production version just run: npm run build
+for see production version just run:

+npm run build

 tip: I have build project already and you can see final files in dist directory. just open index.html on dist directory.